Tips on how to help and stay on speaking terms with other family members

 4. Seek out a middleman – still bickering?
 Get objective advice from a professional.
 If you have a tax problem, you call your CPA, if you have a legal problem, you call your attorney, and if your tooth hurts, you call your dentist (hopefully).
 The same should be true with something as important as helping your parents or loved one age with dignity while getting the care they need.
 If an agreement can’t be reached, perhaps you should seek out an impartial third party, like Live Free Home Health Care, to help with a care plan.

 You can always count on Live Free Home Health Care to provide objective and caring advice to assist you with caring for an aging parent or loved one.
+Contact us online or call us at 603-217-0149 to learn more about our home care agency.

 Owner, Business and Finance Manager